Emerson Electric: History

-Emerson was established in 1890 in St. Louis, Missouri, as Emerson Electric Manufacturing Co. by Civil War Union veteran John Wesley Emerson to manufacture electric motors using a patent owned by the Scottish-born brothers Charles and Alexander Meston.
+Emerson was established 1890 in St. Louis, Missouri, as Emerson Electric Manufacturing Co. by Civil War Union veteran John Wesley Emerson to manufacture electric motors using a patent owned by the Scottish-born brothers Charles and Alexander Meston.
 In 1892, it became the first to sell electric fans in the United States.
 It quickly expanded its product line to include electric sewing machines, electric dental drills, and power tools.

 During World War II, under the leadership of Stuart Symington, Emerson became the world's largest manufacturer of airplane armament.
 Emerson ranked 52nd among United States corporations in the value of World War II military production contracts.

 In 1954, W.R.
 "Buck" Persons was named company president.
 Under his leadership, Emerson diversified its business by acquiring 36 companies.
-When he retired in 1973, the company had 82 plants, 31,000 employees and $800 million in sales.
+When he retired in 1973, the company had 82 plants, 31,000 employees, and $800 million in sales.

-In 1962, acquired United States Electrical Manufacturing Company as the U.S. Electrical Motors Division, including the brand U.S. Motors.
+In 1962, it acquired the United States Electrical Manufacturing Company as the U.S. Electrical Motors Division, including the brand U.S. Motors.
 In 1968, it acquired the InSinkErator company.

-Charles F. Knight served as CEO from 1973 to 2000, and was chairman from 1974 to 2004.
-His tenure was marked by the development of a rigorous planning process, new product and technology development, acquisitions and joint ventures, and international growth.
-David Farr succeeded him as chairman, who was also the CEO until 2021.
+Charles F. Knight was CEO from 1973 to 2000, and was chairman from 1974 to 2004.
+His tenure marked the development of a rigorous planning process, new product and technology development, acquisitions and joint ventures, and international growth.
+David Farr succeeded him as chairman, and was also the CEO until 2021.

-On December 15, 1999, Emerson Electric agreed to acquire Jordan Industries Inc.'s telecommunications equipment business for $440 million.
+On December 15, 1999, Emerson Electric reached an agreement to acquire Jordan Industries Inc.'s telecommunications equipment division for a total of $440 million, a strategic move aimed at strengthening its position in the rapidly growing telecommunications sector at the time.

-In 2010, the U.S. Motors brand was sold to Nidec Motor Corporation.
+In 2010, Emerson sold its U.S. Motors brand to Nidec Corporation, marking a significant shift in Emerson’s focus towards more advanced technology-driven industries.